a01752785/incidentes-atizapan/Backend/README.md

 Each one of the microservices can be compressed in a docker image using the dockerfile, this repository is provided with a docker compose file thaht will handle all the images for you (and even the database!).

+> Important : If you want to use docker compose, you will have to set the credentials for the Mongo Container in a _.env_ file, or you can simply cutt off those lines in _docker-compose-yml_.

 If you want to compile a separate image :

 `docker build -t SERVICE_NAME:VERSION .`